 - Participation in officially recognized activities or sports, degrees, honors and awards received,

 - Educational institution most recently attended before admission to OCCC.

 Requests to Block Release of Directory Information

-Students may request that directory information not be released by notifying the Office of Records and Registrar in writing at any time.
+Students may block the public disclosure of directory information by notifying the Office of Records and Registrar in writing at any time.
 A non-disclosure block will require Oklahoma City Community College to refrain from releasing any or all directory information both while the student is active at OCCC and once the student has left the college until lifted.
 While a non-disclosure block is in effect, OCCC will consequently refuse requests for directory information.

 Oklahoma City Community College accepts no responsibility to contact students regarding directory information requests and assumes no liability as a result of honoring a student’s instructions that directory information be withheld.
 The non-disclosure block will only be lifted when the student has submitted a written request to remove it from his or her record.